KDE/kwin/src/wayland/DESIGN.md

 # History

-We started out with one method of generting classes.
-We then ported to a new approach of using QtWaylandScanner to reduce a lot of boiler plate.
+We started out with one method of generating classes.
+We then ported to a new approach of using QtWaylandScanner to reduce a lot of boilerplate.

 New classes should use the new approach.